Josephss/Radon-Data-Analyzer/README.md

 #Radon-Data-Analyzer
 ========
-Radon, Temperature, Air Pressure, and Humidity data analyzer; Analyzes daily, monthly and yearly average, min, max and average error for the 4850 Davis Campus radon detector data.
+Radon, Temperature, Air Pressure, and Humidity data analyzer; Analyzes daily, monthly and weekly average, min, max and average error for the 4850 Davis Campus radon detector data.
-*Takes in an excel file, converts it consolidated data array and returns weeknumber, average, min value, max value, "error" and end date of the week*

 Look how easy it is to use: